 Neurodiversity Screening Service

-The ADRC’s Neurodiversity Screening Service is available to University of Cambridge students who are experiencing significant difficulties with their studies and believe this could be due to undiagnosed neurodiversity.
+The ADRC’s Neurodiversity Screening Service is available to eligible University of Cambridge students who are experiencing significant difficulties with their studies and believe this may be due to undiagnosed neurodiversity.

-A screening can identify whether these difficulties might be associated with ADHD, a Specific Learning Difficulty (SpLD), or Autism.
+A screening can identify whether these difficulties may be associated with ADHD, a Specific Learning Difficulty (SpLD), or Autism.

-The purpose of a screening is to determine whether you require educational support and enable access to that support while you study at Cambridge.
+The purpose of a screening is to determine whether a student requires educational support and enable access to that support while they study at Cambridge.

 Types of screening

-• Screening for ADHD and/or Specific Learning Difficulties (Dyslexia, Dyspraxia, Dysgraphia, and Dyscalculia).
+• Screening for ADHD and/or SpLD, including Dyscalculia, Dysgraphia, Dyslexia, and Dyspraxia.

 • Screening for Autism.